 Extension tubes or close up lenses are very handy for photographing things we come across, like bugs or flowers, where we accept whatever enlargement size we get, but this slide copy problem is harder because it requires an exact size ratio, and an exact size area.
 It is difficult to predict the exact extension giving that exact situation.
 A zoom lens is not the best optically, but its variable focus length surely makes this job much easier.

-The rule for bellows or extension tubes behind the lens is that an extension length equal to the lens focal length will give 1:1 ratio when the lens is focused to infinity.
+The rule of thumb for bellows or extension tubes behind the lens is that an extension length near equal to the lens focal length will give 1:1 ratio when the lens is focused to infinity.
+Modern lenses with internal focusing are probably a bit shorter at 1:1.
 However, near 1:1, there will only almost zero focusing size range other than 1:1 (perhaps only 0.99 to 1.1), and 1.5 will not be possible.
 A shorter extension will give a greater range farther from 1:1.
 But this is trial and error, and there is not sufficient control possible for exact ratios.
 Again, a zoom lens will help this by offering many choices.

 This degree of magnification needs everything to be motionless.
 Using the self-timer on the shutter would help, or a remote control or shutter cord, to prevent shaking the camera.
 Or the speed of a flash used as a source would greatly help that aspect.

 There must be several other ways to use the macro lens and DSLR to quickly copy slides.
 But what makes the Nikon ES-1 desirable is that it provides an adequate slide holder, and it attaches to the lens so that any relative motion between slide and camera is zero, no shake.